Guides

-You also benefit from increased security and convenience, and can ‘carry’ more cards with you to ensure you have the right card for the right payment in your digital wallet.
+You also benefit from increased security and convenience and can ‘carry’ more cards with you to ensure you have the right card for the right payment in your digital wallet.

-The goal of this guide is to walk you through just what Apple Pay is, who it is available to, how it affects your rewards programs, and a general look at other features of the platform, including security.
+The goal of this guide is to walk you through what Apple Pay is, who it is available to, how it affects your rewards programs, and a general look at other features of the platform, including security.

 If you are an Android user, we have a separate guide for you.

-Which cards can be used?
+Which cards can be used with Apple Pay?

 - American Express